Unitary authorities of England: Current list

-Future unitary authorities

-Four new unitary authorities will come into operation in 2023:

 Former unitary authorities

 Similar authorities

 The Council of the Isles of Scilly is a sui generis single-tier authority, created in 1890 and since 1930 has held the "powers, duties and liabilities" of a county council.
-It thus is not a unitary authority as those are such authorities created under the Local Government Act 1992.
+It thus does not fit the narrower definition of unitary authority as those authorities created under the Local Government Act 1992.
 The 36 metropolitan borough councils are also the sole elected local government units in their areas (except for parish councils in a few locations), but share strategic functions with joint boards and arrangements.
 On the other hand, the City of London Corporation and the 32 London borough councils, although they have a high degree of autonomy, share strategic functions with the directly elected Mayor of London and London Assembly.

 Combined authorities

 Unitary authorities should not be confused with another formation in English local government, the combined authority.